svijayakumar32/e-Photosynthesis-rice/Sensitivity_Analysis/README.md

 - `job_enzyme_adjustment_new.sh` is a job script for submitting `enzyme_adjustment_test_new_2000.m` from the login node to the SLURM scheduling system.

 ## Plotting
-- `plot_violins_new.m` creates violin plots for the enzyme stacking strategies (Stress/Current/Future)
+- `plot_violins_new.m` creates violin plots for the enzyme stacking strategies (Stress/Current/Future), which calls plotting scripts originating from the Cobra Toolbox (https://github.com/opencobra/cobratoolbox/blob/master/external/base/utilities/violinPlots/):
-- `Violin.m` is the class file for violin plots
+    - `Violin.m` - the class file for violin plots
-- `violinplot.m` is a function that plots violin plots of data and categories
+    - `violinplot.m` - a function that plots violin plots of data and categories